 Yarmouth has a variety of parks, open spaces, and trails where you can enjoy our town’s refreshing sea breezes, stunning sunsets, and cool evening fogs.
-To see a full list of trails follow this LINK.
+To see a full list of trails and landmarks. follow this LINK.

 The Hartlin Trail follows the historic train routes from Bunker's Island to Lake Milo and beyond.
 This route along the edge of Yarmouth harbour offers a great place for long leisurely walks, jogs or strolls.
 Along the way, you’ll discover interpretive signage, wharves, parks, museums, shops, and restaurants.
 Don't forget to check the tide times, and witness the incredible 4–5 meter tides in Yarmouth Harbour.